input-output-hk/marlowe/docs/marlowe-semantics.md

           ust = Map.insert ident cns ccs
           cval = evalMoney st val
 ```
 In the first case, a `SuccessfulCommit` action is generated and the contract continues as `con1`; in the second case no action is generated and the contract continues as `con2`.
-While neither case holds, the contract is quiescent, waiting for the cash to be committed.
+While neither case holds, the contract is quiescent.

 If the cash is committed successfully and the timeout `end_timeout` is reached, then it is impossible to further spend the committed cash, and any unspent funds can be reclaimed by `person`.
 This is enforced by the `stepBlock` function, as noted above.

 ### `RedeemCC`

 `RedeemCC ident con` (`CC` stands for ‘cash commitment’).
-In order for this contract to make progress, the creator of the cash commitment with identifier `ident` is allowed to redeem the unspent funds in that commitment; the contract then continues as `con`, and the action `CommitRedeemed` is produced.
+In order for this contract to make progress, the creator of the cash commitment with identifier `ident` must redeem the unspent funds in that commitment; the contract then continues as `con`, and the action `CommitRedeemed` is produced.
 ```haskell
 step commits st c@(RedeemCC ident con) _ =
       case Map.lookup ident ccs of